sbarcatt/ethos-auto-load/README.md

   - Update your configuration in minutes.
   - No need to use Teamviewer or SSH.
-  - It works with https://configmaker.com or server whit text.
+  - It works with https://configmaker.com or server with text.

 ### Installation
 - Go to your RIG and copy *```autoupdate.sh```* and *```daemon_remote_conf.php```* in *```/home/ethos```*